Angr1st/CustomBuildTask/README.md

 5. Update the [task.ps1](/TestTask/task.ps1) script for your purpose
 6. Replace the icons [here](/images/logo.png) for the extension and [here](/TestTask/icon.png).
 Both need to be 128x128.

+## How to package and publish

+You can use the [pack_and_publish.ps1](/pack_and_publish.ps1) script to automate the publishing of your newly created extension.
+You can also pass in organisation to share your extension with.
+It will be published private by default.

 ## History

 After I fixed the ps_module folder structure (removing the 0.11.0 and moving its contents directly into its parent folder) the build task works.